 They also use it to learn more about cancer after they find it.
-They can use it to learn the cancer’s stage.
-‘Stage’ is a way to describe where the cancer is, if it has spread, and if it is changing how your organs work.
+They can use it to learn about the cancer stage.
+'Stage' is a way to describe where the cancer is, if it has spread and if it is changing how your organs work.
 Knowing this helps you and your doctor choose the best treatment.
 It also helps doctors predict your chance of recovery.

 9. What are the differences between CT scans and MRI scans?

 The first commercially viable CT scanner was invented by Sir Godfrey Hounsfield in Hayes, United Kingdom.
 First patient's brain-scan was done on 1 October 1971.

 First commercial MRI was available in 1981, with a significant increase in MRI resolution and choice of imaging sequences over time.

 Pall Mall Medical's radiation exposure during a private CT scan is lower than other scanners